On the Lagrangian fillability of almost positive links: Further discussion

-Then, we can consider the following questions: \begin{question} Are there non-positive and non-almost positive links in the set $\{\text{(exact)\ }LF \text{ links} \}\cap \{SQP \text{ links} \}$? \end{question} \begin{question} Are there non-positive links in the set $\{LF \text{ links} \}\cap \{H \text{ links} \}$? \end{question} \begin{question} Is the set $\{\text{(graph)\ }Div \text{ links} \}$ contained in $\{LF \text{ links} \}$? \end{question} In Theorem~\ref{thm:almost-lagrangian}, we give infinitely many almost positive (in particular non-positive), Lagrangian fillable and strongly quasipositive knots.
+Then, we can consider the following questions: \begin{question} Are there non-positive and non-almost positive links in the set $\{LF \text{ links} \}\cap \{SQP \text{ links} \}$? \end{question} \begin{question} Are there non-positive links in the set $\{LF \text{ links} \}\cap \{H \text{ links} \}$? \end{question} \begin{question} Is the set $\{\text{(graph)\ }Div \text{ links} \}$ contained in $\{LF \text{ links} \}$? \end{question} In Theorem~\ref{thm:almost-lagrangian}, we give infinitely many almost positive (in particular non-positive), Lagrangian fillable and strongly quasipositive knots.
 There are non-positive, non-almost positive and Lagrangian fillable links (for example $8_{21}$, which is a graph divide knot).
 The author does not know any examples of non-positive, non-almost positive, Lagrangian fillable and strongly quasipositive links.

-On alternating and Lagrangian fillable knots, the following are proved by Cronwell, Ng and Sivek \cite{Cronwell-Ng-Sivek}. \begin{thm}[{\cite[Theorem~4.3]{Cronwell-Ng-Sivek}}] An alternating knot is Lagrangian fillable if and only if it is a positive knot. \end{thm} \begin{proof} The "if" part has been proved by Hayden and Sabloff (Theorem~\ref{thm:Hayden-Sabloff}).
+On alternating and Lagrangian fillable knots, the following is proved by Cornwell, Ng and Sivek \cite{Cronwell-Ng-Sivek}. \begin{thm}[{\cite[Theorem~4.3]{Cronwell-Ng-Sivek}}] An alternating knot is Lagrangian fillable if and only if it is a positive knot. \end{thm} \begin{proof} The "if" part has been proved by Hayden and Sabloff (Theorem~\ref{thm:Hayden-Sabloff}).

 Let $K$ be an alternating and Lagrangian fillable knot.
-Let $D$ be an alternating diagram of $K$ with $c_{-}$ negative crossings.
+Let $D$ be a reduced alternating diagram of $K$ with $c_{-}$ negative crossings.
 It is sufficient to prove that $c_{-}=0$.
 Ng \cite{Ng1} prove that $TB(K)=-c_{-}-\sigma (K)-1$, where $\sigma(K)$ is the signature of $K$.
 It is known that $s(K)=-\sigma(K)$ for any alternating knot $K$.
 By Corollary~\ref{cor:fillable-equality}, $TB(K)=s(K)-1$ for any Lagrangian fillable knot $K$.
 Hence, we obtain

 \end{proof} Finally, we give the table of Lagrangian fillable and non-alternating knots with up to $10$ crossings (up to mirror image) (see Table~\ref{table1}).